collab-project/videojs-record/README.md

 And when recording audio-only, the following dependencies are also required ( to visualize the audio waveform):

 - [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js) - Provides a navigable waveform for audio files.
-Comes with a [microphone plugin](http://wavesurfer-js.org/plugins/microphone.html) used for realtime visualization of the microphone audio signal.
+Comes with a [microphone plugin](http://wavesurfer-js.org/plugins/microphone.html) used for real-time visualization of the microphone audio signal.
 - [videojs-wavesurfer](https://github.com/collab-project/videojs-wavesurfer) - Transforms Video.js into an audio-player.

 Optional dependencies when using [other audio libraries](#other-audio-libraries) (note that most of these audio codecs are already available in most modern browsers):